Find Trade Colleges

 Of the 4 students majoring in construction trades at Piedmont Technical College, 75% are male and 25% are female.

 You’ll be in good company if you decide to attend Greenville Technical College.
 It ranked #5 on our 2023 Most Popular Construction Trades Basic Certificate Trade Schools in South Carolina list.
-Located in the small city of Greenville, GTC is a public school with a fairly large student population.
+Located in the small city of Greenville, GTC is a public college with a fairly large student population.

 Full Construction Trades at Greenville Technical College Report